-Currency exchange desks and banks can be convenient, as these are found scattered throughout so many cities and towns across the world, and you’ll often be able to exchange currencies spontaneously, without planning ahead.
-However, you may not get the most beneficial rates or lowest fees this way.
+Currency exchange desks and banks can be convenient, as these are found scattered throughout so many cities and towns across the world, and you’ll often be able to exchange currencies spontaneously without planning ahead.
+However, you may not get the most beneficial rates or lowest fees in this way.

-If you’re settling in a country for a long time, it may be a cheaper, more practical option to create a local bank account.
-Read our guides to opening a bank account in the US, the UK, in France, and in Australia.
+If you’re settling in a country for a long time, creating a local bank account may be a cheaper, more practical option.
+Read our guides to opening a bank account in the US, the UK, France, and Australia.

 Getting the best deal

 As this guide has shown, you have your pick of ways to exchange currency for Vietnamese dong and send money to Vietnam.